 Led by the school’s senior educational leaders, the tours are extremely informative, as you will go into classrooms and see the curriculum in action.
 You will see school books and class projects, examples of writing and maths work through the year groups in the Primary School, as well as all the facilities on each school site.
 Parents are encouraged to bring children along as well.

 The tours take place every week during term time, and bookings in advance are required as places are limited due to the scope of the tour.
 Tours take approximately one hour with an opportunity to ask questions during and at the end of the tour.
-(Please see the link below for the school's contact details.)
+(Please see the link above for the school's contact details.)

 What do you do to help children settle in?

 We provide orientation days for students and their parents before the start of term.

 The school was opened in Sept 1989 by Margaret Thatcher and we have just celebrated our 27th anniversary.

 BST is a truly international co-educational school with over 1000 students aged between 3 and 18.
 We currently have students from over 60 nationalities, and over a third of our students are neither British nor Japanese.

 All subjects are taught in English, therefore English language proficiency is an entry requirement for our school.
 Where English is not the first language of the applicant, the school will make an assessment of spoken and written English skills.